Codecademy/docs/content/swift/concepts/classes/classes.md

 Variables can be defined using the keyword `var`, followed by the variable name, and a value assignment.

-`init()` is a special method that gets called when an instance is created.
+`init()` is a special method that gets called when a class instance is created.
 It can take any number of arguments in the form of `property: DataType`.
 The `self` keyword refers to the instance itself.

 Functions within a class use the `func` keyword, followed by the function's name, and a set of curly braces `{}` to hold the function's body.